priyasundaresan/rope-rendering/README.md

 ### Description
 * This repo hosts rendering scripts for the dense descriptors for deformable objects project.
-  * `rope-blender.py`: renders images of deformable rope into directory `rope-rendering/images` and dumps a YAML file with vertex pixel info into the same folder
+  * `rope-blender.py`: renders images of deformable rope into directory `rope-rendering/images` and dumps a YAML file with vertex pixel info into the same folder.
+The rope model is based directly off
   * `vis.py`: loads a set of images and a YAML file from `rope-rending/images` and highlights all the pixels in the YAML file on each image.
 Dumps annotated images into `rope-rendering/annotated`
   * `mask.py`: renders a visible mask (255's and 0's) and non-visible mask (1's and 0's) of each image and dumps them to `rope-rendering/image_masks.`